BlocProtocol/BLOC-wiki/docs/wallets/bloc-service-command-line.md

 ### --daemon-address arg (=127.0.0.1)
 ### --daemon-port arg (=2086)

-Remote connection allows you to bind your **bloc-service** RPC Wallet to a remote BLOC daemon **BLOCd**.
-Such type of connection allows you to start **bloc-service** RPC Wallet without having to download the blockchain.
+Remote connection allows you to bind your **BLOC-service** RPC Wallet to a remote BLOC daemon **BLOCd**.
+Such type of connection allows you to start **BLOC-service** RPC Wallet without having to download the blockchain.
 Your wallet will be instantly synchronised.
 Always make sure that you trust the remote connection you are connecting to.

 * For local daemons use localhost or 127.0.0.1 as an IP address.
 * For remote daemons specify the remote daemon IP address.
 * Default BLOC daemon port is 2086 (for rpc calls).

-Use the following command to start **bloc-service** RPC Wallet with a remote connection:
+Use the following command to start **BLOC-service** RPC Wallet with a remote connection:

 **Example**